-In order to submit your application, please attend your appointment at the Embassy in person.
+In order to submit your application, please attend your appointment at VFS or the office of our Honorary Consul in person.
 During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
-Your photograph and fingerprints will also be taken on this occasion.
+Your photograph and biometric fingerprints will also be taken in this occasion.

 What happens during processing?

 The Embassy will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will assess whether your application meets the legal requirements.
-Processing may take one to two weeks.
+According to regulations, this process will take at least 7 working days.
 We hope you will understand that we are not able to answer any questions on the status of your application during this processing period.
-After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorised in writing by the applicant.
+After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorized in writing by the applicant.

 Return of your passport

-As soon as the Embassy has decided on your application, your passport will be returned to you.
-You are welcome to submit a new application at any time with complete, informative and verifiable documentation.
+As soon as the Embassy has decided on your application, you can collect your passport at VFS or the office of our Honorary Consul.

+If your visa application is rejected, the reason will be provided in the rejection letter, which will be handed to you together with your passport.
+You are welcome to submit a new application at any time with complete, informative and verifiable documents.

 Please note that being granted a Schengen visa does not guarantee that you will be allowed to enter the Schengen area.
 The final decision on whether or not you will be allowed to enter the Schengen area will be made by the border police on your arrival.
 When you arrive, the border police may ask you to present additional documentation alongside your passport and valid visa with information on your financial means, the length and purpose of your stay, and your health insurance cover.
 You should therefore take a copy of your visa documents (including an invitation from Germany, hotel reservation and travel health insurance) with you on your trip.